Dress Code Policy

-- Beanies, baseball caps, and hoods are not allowed.
+- Baseball caps, and hoods are not allowed.
 Only full-brimmed hats may be worn outside.

 Nicolas staff members may use their discretion in deciding if a student’s dress is inappropriate.
 Any time a staff member believes a student’s dress is inappropriate or causing a disruption, the student will be referred to the office.
 Students will be required to wear school-supplied garments to cover inappropriate clothing or remain in the office until a parent/guardian is available to bring a change of clothing.

 Hat Policy / Sun Protection